Revisiting Softmax for Uncertainty Approximation in Text Classification: Experiments and Results

 \subsection{Experimental Setup}

 We use two different base neural architectures with two different embeddings in our experiments.
 To recreate baseline results, the first model is the same model as proposed in~\cite{zhang_mitigating_2019}, which is a CNN using pre-trained GloVe embeddings (Glove-CNN) with a dimension of $200$~\cite{pennington_glove_2014}.
-The second model uses a pre-trained BERT model~\cite{devlin_bert_2019} fine-tuned as masked language model on the dataset under evaluation to obtain contextualized embeddings, which are then input to a CNN with $4$ layers (BERT-CNN).
+The second model uses a pre-trained BERT model~\cite{devlin_bert_2019} fine-tuned as masked language model on the dataset under evaluation to obtain contextualised embeddings, which are then input to a CNN with $4$ layers (BERT-CNN).
+The selection of these models allows us to compare the established baseline architecture from \cite{zhang_mitigating_2019} with a more modern version of it which takes advantage of large language models.
 For both models we use the final dropout layer for MC dropout.
 Both models are optimised using Adam~\cite{kingma_adam_2015} and are trained for $1000$ epochs with early stopping after $10$ iterations if there have been no improvements, and we set the learning rate to $0.001$.

 \paragraph{MC Dropout Sampling} To make full use of MC dropout, we first determine the optimal number of forward passes through the model needed to obtain the best performance while maintaining high efficiency.
 This hyper-parameter search is imperative because the MC dropout performance and efficiency are correlated with the number of samples generated.
 To make a fair comparison against the already cheap softmax method, we want to find the minimum number of samples needed to approximate a good uncertainty.
 In Table \ref{table:sample_size}, we show the performance, using the F1 score, of the MC dropout method with the BERT-CNN model on the 20 Newsgroups dataset for the following number of samples: $\left[ 1, 5, 10, 25, 50, 100, 1000 \right]$.
 The table shows how the performance of the uncertainty approximation increases, given the number of samples.
 However, the performance gained by the number of samples falls off at 50.
 Given this, we use 50 MC samples in our experiments in order to balance good performance and efficiency.